Aneurys Zabala: Miami Marlins

 On December 1, 2021, Zabala signed a minor league contract with the Miami Marlins organization.
-He was assigned to the Double-A Pensacola Blue Wahoos to begin the 2022 season.
+He was assigned to the Double–A Pensacola Blue Wahoos to begin the 2022 season.

 On June 11, 2022, Zabala was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his debut on June 12, against the Houston Astros.
-He pitched 0.2 innings, with a hit and a strikeout.
-He was designated for assignment on June 13, 2022.
-He cleared waivers and was sent outright to Double-A Pensacola on June 16.

-He had his contract selected on August 1, 2022 and was designated for assignment on August 6.
-On August 8, Zabala cleared waivers and was sent outright to the Triple-A Jacksonville Jumbo Shrimp.
-He had his contract selected again on September 12, 2022, as the 29th man for a double-header but was designated for assignment in between games.
-He elected free agency on October 6, 2022.
+Zabala pitched 1/3 of an inning, with a hit and a strikeout.
+He was designated for assignment on June 13.
+Zabala cleared waivers and was sent outright to Double–A Pensacola on June 16.
+Zabala had his contract selected on August 1, and was designated for assignment on August 6.
+On August 8, Zabala cleared waivers and was sent outright to the Triple–A Jacksonville Jumbo Shrimp.
+He had his contract selected again on September 12, as the 29th man for a doubleheader but was designated for assignment in between games.
+Zabala once again cleared waivers and was sent outright Jacksonville on September 15.
+He elected free agency on October 6.

 Detroit Tigers

-On January 7, 2023, Zabala signed a minor league deal with the Detroit Tigers.
+On December 27, 2022, Zabala signed a minor league deal with the Detroit Tigers and assigned to Triple-A Toledo Mud Hens.
+In 53 games out of the bullpen in 2023, he registered a 7–3 record and 4.25 ERA with 103 strikeouts and 5 saves across 65 2/3 innings pitched.

+Hokkaido Nippon-Ham Fighters

+On December 10, 2023, Zabala signed with the Hokkaido Nippon-Ham Fighters of Nippon Professional Baseball.

+Zabala re-signed with the Fighters for the 2025 season.